Accessible

 Orientation

 The ideal orientation is running from East to West, but the light properties in a Polycrub are excellent, so it isn’t essential to site the Polycrub in this direction.
-If you live in a high-wind area, it might be more important to consider an orientation that would mean the prevailing wind will hit the ‘roof and walls’ of the Polycrub, rather than the gables.
+The beauty of the Polycrub is that it has been developed to cope with wild winds.
+Whilst it might be best to have Polycrubs sited in order that prevailing winds hit the roof/walls, it is not essential.
+Winds do seem to spiral round in all directions now.

 Level ground